Git-K3rnel/VulnHub/VulnOS-1/README.md

 on this machine, i tried several brute force attacks against login pages but did not succeed :(

-i decided to go for another port enumeration that i knew might have vulnerabilities, port `10000` which for webmin
+i decided to go for another port enumeration that i knew might have vulnerabilities, port `10000` which is for webmin

 i used metasploit `auxiliary(admin/webmin/file_disclosure)` to see the `/etc/passwd` file :